 Treatment depends on the underlying cause.
 If the underlying cause can be identified, specific treatment of the cause may resolve incontinence.

 Since hormonal deficiency is a common cause of dog incontinence, replacements with hormones or hormone substitutes may also be prescribed.
 However, some of these drugs, such as diethylstilbestrol, which is a synthetic female hormone (estrogen), may cause undesirable side effects to dogs.

-Since conventional treatment for this health issue is not totally satisfactory at times, it is advisable to consider using natural remedies if your dog suffers from hormone-induced incontinence.
-Effective natural treatment options include the use of herbs, homeopathic remedies, and sometimes acupuncture.
-Please visit this page for more information.
+Since conventional treatment for this health issue is not totally satisfactory at times, you may want to consider using natural remedies if your dog suffers from hormone-induced incontinence.